What is a rental bond?

 What if QCAT send me a notice about a tenancy tribunal hearing?

 If you (or your lessor) apply to QCAT for a tenancy tribunal hearing, QCAT will send you a letter with the date, time, and location of the hearing.
 If your lessor applies for a hearing QCAT will send you a copy of their application.
-It is important to attend the tribunal hearing so you can show your evidence and have your say.
+It is important to attend the tribunal hearing to have your say and show your evidence.

-At the QCAT tribunal hearing the Adjudicator will look at the evidence provided by each side and make a final decision about the bond refund.
+At the QCAT tribunal hearing the Adjudicator can look at the evidence provided by each side and make a final decision about how the RTA should refund the bond.